Submanifolds with constant principal curvatures in symmetric spaces: Introduction

 \section{Introduction}

 Consider a cohomogeneity one action on a connected complete Riemannian manifold $M$.
-If there is a singular orbit of this action, say $P$, then its principal curvatures do not depend on the normal directions.
-More precisely, if $\xi_1$ and $\xi_2$ are two unit normal vectors of $P$, at the same point or at two different points, then the principal curvatures of $P$ with respect to $\xi_1$ and $\xi_2$ are the same, counted with multiplicities.
-This is a simple consequence of the fact that the slice representation of the action at a point $p \in P$ acts transitively on the unit sphere in the normal space of $P$ at $p$.
-In this paper we always count principal curvatures with their multiplicities.
+If there is a singular orbit $P$ of this action, then the principal curvatures of $P$ do not depend on the normal directions.
+More precisely, if $\xi_1$ and $\xi_2$ are two unit normal vectors of $P$, then the principal curvatures of $P$ with respect to $\xi_1$ and $\xi_2$ are the same, counted with multiplicities.
+This is a simple consequence of the homogeneity of $P$ and the fact that the slice representation of the action at any point $p \in P$ acts transitively on the unit sphere in the normal space of $P$ at $p$.

 An obvious consequence is that every singular orbit of a cohomogeneity one action is an austere, and hence minimal, submanifold.
 Austere submanifolds were introduced by Harvey and Lawson \cite{HL82} in the context of calibrated geometries.
-They proved for instance that the normal bundle of an austere submanifold of the Euclidean space $\EE^n$ is a special Lagrangian submanifold of the cotangent bundle $T^\ast\EE^n$.
-Note that the principal curvatures of a homogeneous austere hypersurface do not depend on the normal direction.

 Another consequence is that every singular orbit of a cohomogeneity one action is a submanifold with constant principal curvatures.
 By definition, a submanifold $P$ of a Riemannian manifold $M$ has constant principal curvatures if the principal curvatures of $P$ are constant for any parallel normal vector field of $P$ along any piecewise differentiable curve in $P$.
 Submanifolds with constant principal curvatures were introduced and studied by Heintze, Olmos and Thorbergsson \cite{HOT91} in the context of isoparametric submanifolds.
-They proved that a submanifold of a Euclidean space has constant principal curvatures if and only if it is an isoparametric submanifold or a focal manifold of an isoparametric submanifold.
+A remarkable result of their work states that a submanifold of a Euclidean space has constant principal curvatures if and only if it is an isoparametric submanifold or a focal manifold of an isoparametric submanifold.